The NDIS package offered by the NDIA is a useful one!

 Presenting the evidence

-While applying for the NDIS fund, one must submit evidence to prove the age, permanent residency, and disability.
+While applying for the fund, one must submit evidence to prove the age, permanent residency, and disability.

 How can your disability be proven?

 Providing evidence of disability can be done with the help of your treating health professionals.